andykuszyk/andykuszyk.github.io/2020-05-19-latex-deployment-pipeline.md

 # A LaTeX Deployment Pipeline
 Outside of my day job, I dabble in writing short science-fiction stories.
-I recently decided to start publishing these stories on a small site in order to share them with my friends and family and solicite feedback.
+I recently decided to start publishing these stories on a small site in order to share them with my friends and family and solicit feedback.

 During this process, I needed to come up with a good way of transforming my raw LaTeX files into a working site that could be updated automatically.
 This article takes you through the process of: